 With a focus on West Africa, we work with local authors and academics on new non-fiction titles.
 Our mission is to create well-designed books at affordable prices.

-Children’s Rights in Ghana was republished for the Ghanaian market at a reasonable cost and good quality.
+Children’s Rights in Ghana was republished for the Ghanaian market at an affordable cost and good quality.
 This book is required reading for students of Sociology at the University of Ghana, as well as those following similar courses in other African countries.

 It isn’t often that good news stories emerge from Africa.
 Some 18 Ghanaian ‘thinkers’ – including a former Chief Economist of the Bank of Ghana, a director of Kosmos Energy, a former advisor to the Minister of Transport in Ghana and a professor of Sociology – Positioning Ghana: Challenges and Innovations started the national debate on governance, development and policy making in Ghana.
+418 Pages paperback, published by IFRA, Ibadan, Nigeria.
+Available through Amazon.
 Mot Juste provided editorial and design support.